eedrah/Javascript-Misdirection-Entry/README.md

 # Javascript-Misdirection-Entry

 - I went with the simple approach - a unicode exploit with enough of a justified reason to call an external library
- - Works on the principle that the key is sent before the hashes are computed
+ - Works on the principle that the information to be able to compute the key is sent before the hashes are computed
- - Global variable leak due to use of unicode characters
+ - Global variable misuse due to use of unicode characters
- - While not completely deterministic, I'd guess most keys will be computed with 20 hashes, but could try 21-30 hashes if 20 doesn't work.
+ - The server takes in a token that when hashed once can reconstruct the key
+ - The final key actually doesn't use any input, and is only a random number hashed once.
+It looks as though it is hashed 20 times, however, with user given entropy